minnathdhani/testing_assignment_linux_servers/README.md

 This setup ensures that both Apache and Nginx servers have reliable, automated backups in place for disaster recovery.

-### All the screenshots of the 3 tasks are attached in a folder "screenshot_logs"
+## All the screenshots of the 3 tasks are attached in a folder "screenshot_logs & log_files"